 There’s so much history to uncover that it’s ideal to have a knowledgeable guide explain its secrets!

-If you’re interested in a tour of the cemetery, I’ve written in-depth about the experience and share my top photos and tips in this post: Bonaventure Cemetery Tours: Which Ones are Best?
+If you’re interested in a tour of the cemetery, I’ve written in-depth about the experience and share my top tips in this post: Bonaventure Cemetery Tours: Which Ones are Best?

 Why Bonaventure is Worth Visiting